dotnet/corert/samples/WebApi/README.md

 # Building a WebAPI app with CoreRT

+CoreRT is an AOT-optimized .NET Core runtime.
 This document will guide you through compiling a .NET Core Web API application with CoreRT.

-## Install the .NET Core SDK
-CoreRT is an AOT-optimized .NET Core runtime.
-If you're new to .NET Core make sure to visit the [official starting page](http://dotnet.github.io).
-It will guide you through installing pre-requisites and building your first app.
-If you're already familiar with .NET Core make sure you've [downloaded and installed the .NET Core 2 SDK](https://www.microsoft.com/net/download/core).
+_Please ensure that [pre-requisites](../prerequisites.md) are installed._

 ## Create your app
 Open a new shell/command prompt window and run the following commands.
 ```bash
 > dotnet new webapi -o myApp